 On the other hand, if you had a node admin or a storage admin, they would require access to every single node or every single storage resource across all namespaces in the cluster.
 What if you have deployed an application to the Kubernetes cluster that requires some permissions to view a particular cluster resource?
 The application too would need to be assigned the correct level of permissions.

-• Roles: A role defines a set of permissions that are allowed.
+- Roles: A role defines a set of permissions that are allowed.
 It is a namespace-scoped resource.
 For example, creating and deleting a pod

-• RoleBindings: A RoleBinding is used to assign the permissions defined in the role to a particular user or application
+- RoleBindings: A RoleBinding is used to assign the permissions defined in the role to a particular user or application

-• ClusterRole: Similar to a Role, with the key difference that it is a cluster-wide resource
+- ClusterRole: Similar to a Role, with the key difference that it is a cluster-wide resource

-• ClusterRoleBinging: Same as RoleBinding, with the difference that the permission is applied to every namespace in the cluster
+- ClusterRoleBinging: Same as RoleBinding, with the difference that the permission is applied to every namespace in the cluster

-• ServiceAccounts: When an application needs to be given some permissions, it uses a service account.
+- ServiceAccounts: When an application needs to be given some permissions, it uses a service account.
 The actual set of permissions is assigned to the service account object.

-We will be looking at all the above Kubernetes objects in detail later in this article.
+All these Kubernetes Objects help you to set up a robust RBAC mechanism for Kubernetes users as well as applications, improving the overall Kubernetes Security Posture.We will be looking at all the above Kubernetes objects in detail later in this article.
 First, let us look at how you can add a user to the cluster.

 Adding a user to the Cluster

-Before you can go ahead and assign permissions to the cluster, you will first need to authenticate(authN) the user to the Kubernetes cluster.
+Before you can go ahead and assign RBAC permissions in the cluster, you will first need to authenticate(authN) the user to the Kubernetes cluster.
 To add the user to the cluster, you must create a Certificate Signing Request (CSR).
 The cluster signing key will use the user’s public key to authenticate with the cluster.

 Let’s say that we want to onboard a new developer named John to the cluster.
 He has provided us with his public key.
 Let us create a Certificate Signing Request (CSR) to add John to the cluster.

-To create a Certificate Signing Request, you will need to paste John’s public key into the manifest file below under spec.request.
+To create a Certificate Signing Request, you will need to paste John’s public key into the manifest file below under spec.request

 apiVersion: certificates.k8s.io/v1